samuelfneumann/RFDN/README.md

 The codebase was taken from [Residual Feature Distillation Network for Lightweight Image Super-Resolution](https://github.com/njulj/RFDN).
 I am adapting the code from this link.

-# Trainer
+# Directory Hierarchy and dataFilenames.py
-The module involved in training a network.
-The `data_dir` instance variable stores the absolute path to the directory containing the data.
-This directory should have two files in it `dataFilenames.bin` and `valFilenames.bin`, each of which storing a dictionary of (LR, HR) filenames.
+The directory hierarchy must be of the form specified in this section in order to properly work with the dataFilenames.py file to generate the filenames dictionaries used for training and evaluation.
+For all classes and function, the `data_dir` argument stores the absolute path to the directory containing the data.
+This directory should have two files in it `dataFilenames.bin` and `valFilenames.bin`, each of which storing a dictionary of (LR, HR) absolute filenames.
+These dictionaries can be created using the dataFilenames.py script.
 The directory structure for the data directory must be of the following form:

 ```
 data_dir